wacncontent/CustomizeTool/addCommentOutput/articles/stream-analytics/stream-analytics-connect-data-event-outputs.md

 ---
 ### Overview ###

 Event Hubs are a highly scalable event ingestor, and typically are the most common way for Stream Analytics data ingress.
 Their robust handling of high numbers of events also make them perfect for job output.
 One use of an Event Hub as output is when the output of an Stream Analytics job will be the input of another streaming job.
-For further details on Event Hubs visit the portal at [Event Hubs](https://azure.microsoft.com/services/event-hubs/ "Event Hubs").
+For further details on Event Hubs visit the portal at [Event Hubs](/home/features/event-hubs/ "Event Hubs").

 ### Parameters ###

 There are a few parameters that are needed to configure Event Hub data streams.

 1. Service Bus Namespace: Service Bus Namespace of the Event Hub.
 A Service Bus namespace is a container for a set of messaging entities.
 When creating a new Event Hub, a Service Bus namespace is also created.
 2. Event Hub Name: Name of the Event Hub.
-It’s the name specified when creating a new Event Hub.
+It's the name specified when creating a new Event Hub.
 3. Event Hub Policy Name: The name of the shared access policy for accessing the Event Hub.
 Shared access policies can be configured for an Event Hub on the Configure tab.
 Each shared access policy will have a name, permissions set, and access keys generated.
 4. Event Hub Policy Key:  The primary or secondary key of the shared access policy for accessing the Event Hub.
 5. Partition Key Column:  Optional parameter for Event Hub outputs.
 This column contains the partition key for Event Hub output.